StefanGentz/DynamicContent.js/README.md

 #### Embedding in a Component

 - For direct use within a specific AEM component, include the script tag referencing this JS file at the bottom of the component’s HTML file.
-- Alternatively, use AEM’s HTML Template Language (HTL) to conditionally include the script based on component properties.
+- Alternatively, use AEM’s HTML Template Language (HTL) to include the script based on component properties conditionally.

 #### Global Use Across the Site

-- To apply this functionality broadly across the site, include the client library in the global page template to ensure the script is loaded on every page where the functionality might be useful.
+- To apply this functionality broadly across the site, include the client library in the global page template to ensure the script is loaded on every page where it might be useful.

 ### Integration into the DITA Open Toolkit (DITA-OT)